DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 The 1KSA Genome Assembly Pipeline (built in nextflow) is intended for use on the Centre for High Performance Computing (CHPC) and uses the following tools (Figure 1):
 * KMC for counting of k-mers in DNA (done separately)
-* Samtools for converting bam files to fastq files
 * Nanoplot for quality check
 * Nanofilt for filtering and trimming
 * Flye v2.9 for genome assembly